Pavster84/Cybersmart/README.md

 Future plans should also cater for API tests to give more test coverage.

 -	What would be required to adopt in a Product Engineering team?
-New functionalities to be discussed by the team collectively so that planning could be made on ensuring the acceptance criteria is met when the automation tests are created or amending scripts in order to achieve confidence that everything is working as expected.
+New functionalities to be discussed by the team collectively so that planning could be made on ensuring the acceptance criteria.
+As well an then planning of the automation tests from a QA perspective to ensure new or amending existing scripts are continuously updated in order to achieve confidence that everything is working as expected.

 Another framework to consider for the engineering team is BDD framework using the 'Behave' package.
 This allows test cases to be created using simple test language (gherkin).
 This helps technical team members to understand the scenarios executed and help improve the communication between technical and non-technical members.

 That automation of critical areas of the system will help the manual testers to perform more exploratory testing and black box design techniques.

 Regression tests to run to ensure new code has not broken existing functionality so that the production team are satsifed that test coverage on key functionality has been tested.
+Reports of tests executed will then be given to the team to indicate results.